AndreeaRaduAntimia/proiect_sql_LibrariaLibris/README.md

            ```
          * Return data about the name of the book and the price:
             ```sql
            select NumeCarte, Pret  from Carti;
             ```
          * Return data about a customer's name:
            ```sql
-           select * from Clienti where NumeClient = 'Radu Andreea';
+           select * from Clienti where NumeClient = 'Radu Andreea-Roxana';
            ```
          * Return books data with word "pisicile"
            ```sql
-           select * from Carti where NumeCarte like '%pisicile%';
+           select *from Carti where NumeCarte like '%pisicile%';
            ```
          * Return information about customers with ID 3:
            ```sql